 The Startup acceleration programme offers mentoring services, technical expertise and financial support to assist the 23 startups that were invited to develop projects that improve the mobility of European citizens facing transport poverty.

 These groups include children and young people, the elderly, women, people with reduced mobility, immigrants and ethnic minorities, people living in isolated areas, populations of low-income and unemployed, in urban, peripheral-urban, rural or remote areas.

 Impact Hub Vienna is running the accelerator that consists of a one-week bootcamp and 3 months acceleration programme.

-- Stage 2 – The best 10 startups, selected from Phase 1, were invited to a highly intensive 3-month follow-up acceleration programme to detail the technical solutions and business model that will make their transport poverty solution viable.
+- Stage 2 – The best 10 startups, selected from Phase 1, were invited to a highly intensive 3-month follow-up acceleration programme to detail the technical solutions and business model that would make their transport poverty solution viable.
 During this period, entrepreneurs are offered the chance to use an open toolbox developed by HiReach and gain a competitive advantage for accelerating novel mobility products.
 The 10 startups showcased at the HiReach Startup Showcase in June 2020.

 A critical aspect for the HiReach project lies in understanding whether the new solutions are effective to tackle accessibility and transport poverty.